fernandezfran/bmxfc/README.md

 [![license](https://img.shields.io/badge/License-CC%20BY%20SA%204.0-15a300)](https://creativecommons.org/licenses/by-sa/4.0/)

-Datasets, pipelines and predictions of "Metric for benchmarking an extreme fast-charging of Li-ion battery electrode materials" paper:
+Datasets, pipelines and predictions of a metric for benchmarking an extreme fast-charging of Li-ion battery electrode materials.

+This repository supports the main work

 > TODO citation

+## Content

+The `datasets` folder contains the experimental data and the simulation of the map, and the `predictions` folder contains the predictions obtained with the `pipeline`.

 ## Code Repository